felipef93/ror_scotland/README.md

 ## Contents

-- **`code/`**: Contains the code used to extract the annual maximum rates of rise for flow and level for every station in Scotland.
+- **`code`**: Contains the code used to extract the annual maximum rates of rise for flow and level for every station in Scotland.
-- **`data/`**: Includes annual maximum flow and level rates of rise for each station in the study.
+- **`data`**: Includes annual maximum flow and level rates of rise for each station in the study.
 - **`final_extracted_ror.csv`**: Lists the events considered in the analysis after the removal of winter events and visual checks for spurious data.

+## Raw data availability
-## Availability of Raw 15-Minute Flow and Level Time Series

-The 15-minute time series data used in this study are available for download via the [SEPA Time Series Data Service (API)](https://timeseriesdoc.sepa.org.uk/).
+- **15-Minute Flow and Level Time Series**: The 15-minute time series data used in this study are available for download via the [SEPA Time Series Data Service (API)](https://timeseriesdoc.sepa.org.uk/).
+- **NRFA data**: NRFA data, used to converting stations local IDs and identifying the stations is avilable at the [NRFA website](https://nrfa.ceh.ac.uk/data/search)

 ## Usage of the Code

-A sample input file (`input_sample.csv`) has been provided for ease of use with the code.

-### Main Code
-- The primary script for extracting the rates of rise (RoRs) for each station is located at **`xxxxxx.py`**.
+A sample of flow and level inputs has been provided for ease of use with the code.
+The primary script for extracting the rates of rise (RoRs) for each station is located at **`station.py`**.
+For batch processing of multiple stations, parallelized code is available at **`main.py`**.

-### Parallel Processing
-- For batch processing of multiple stations, parallelized code is available at **`xxxxxxx.py`**.